 If your images of Munich are those of snow, mulled wine and Christmas Markets, winter is the perfect time to visit.
 You will also almost have the museums to yourself and the top hotels offer the best value at this time of year.
 The climate is ever unpredictable during the winter and temperatures can fluctuate from 37 degrees Fahrenheit to 28.

-April and early May are a perfect month to visit, the start of Spring, and prior to the start of river cruise ship season.
+April and early May are the perfect months to visit.
+This is the start of Spring, and prior to the start of river cruise ship season.

-Late May to the middle of October are peak season for Munich, with the tail end of peak season seeing the world-famous Oktoberfest attract visitors and locals alike.
+Late May to the middle of October is peak season for Munich, with the tail end of peak season ending with the world-famous Oktoberfest, which attracts visitors and locals alike.
 The summer boasts comfortable temperatures, averaging in the 50’s-70’s F, with long but often rainy days.

 Opera and Concert performances are available year-round in Munich’s National Theater (and in other venues).

 Our team of travel experts can customize a unique program for you based on your exact preferences and interests.
 We suggest you allow a minimum of four nights in Munich to explore both the city and the surrounding countryside.
 Munich combines wonderfully with Salzburg and Vienna, or with Dresden and Berlin.

 If you are on a Danube river cruise embarking or disembarking in Nuremburg, we can arrange a private pre/post cruise extension with your own Exeter hand-picked private guide.
 Our private pre and post cruise extensions ensure that you’ll receive not only the best experience possible, but personalized service throughout, allowing you to maximize your time in the city.

 Germany lends itself well to self-drives through the beautiful countryside on the world-famous autobahn.
 Contact one of our travel experts today to help you plan your perfect self-driving adventure!